 Program Director

 Dr. Tomás Isakowitz, a leader with extensive business and academic experience, directs the PCI Fellows program.
 He also oversees Penn I-Corps, a highly successful initiative funded by the National Science Foundation.
-This program is designed to support the development of robust business models, fostering company creation from Penn research.
-It is integral to translating scientific and technological innovations into market-ready ventures
+This program is designed to support the development of robust business models and foster company creation based on new ideas and discoveries.

 Application Process